USAFA-ECE/ece281-book/book/ICE/ICE3.md

 ```

 ## Overview

+In this ICE we will make a 4-bit ripple-carry adder.

 So far in this course you have implemented individual components on your
 FPGA.
 However, one of the benefits of VHDL is that we can pull multiple